nakkht/pgu.dev/_posts/2020-04-06-rust-borrowing.md

 }
 ```

-As described in the [previous post]({% post_url 2020-03-23-rust-ownership %}) on ownership, the example won't compile and errors about moved values and missing `Copy` traits will be shown.
+As discussed in the [previous post]({% post_url 2020-03-23-rust-ownership %}) on ownership, this example won't compile and errors about moved values and missing `Copy` traits will be shown.
 Question is, can we do something about it and the answer is yes - take advantage of borrowing.
-Let's take a look at the next example:
+Let's have a look at another example:

 ```rust
 fn main() {